May Oo: Career

-LGBT icon

-May Oo is recognized as an LGBT role model by the Burmese LGBT community.
-May Oo and his boyfriend Han Lin are known as Myanmar's LGBT icon couple.
-They are LGBTQ+ rights activists and advocates for LGBT rights in Myanmar, and have actively participated in many LGBT rights campaigns in Yangon.
+May Oo is acknowledged as an LGBT role model within the Burmese LGBT community.
+May Oo and his boyfriend, Han Lin, are celebrated as Myanmar's iconic LGBT couple.
+They are dedicated LGBTQ+ rights activists who advocate for LGBT rights in Myanmar and have actively engaged in numerous LGBT rights campaigns in Yangon.

 Donations

 In 2018, May Oo and his boyfriend Han Lin donated two rings worth a total of 86 lakh Burmese Kyats to Botataung Pagoda on Myanmar New Year's Day.

 Political activities

-Following the 2021 Myanmar coup d'état, May Oo participated in the anti-coup movement both in person at rallies and through social media.
+Following the 2021 Myanmar coup d'état, May Oo participated in the anti-coup movement at rallies and through social media.
 Denouncing the military coup, he took part in protests, starting in February of that year.
 He joined the "We Want Justice" three-finger salute movement.
-The movement was launched on social media, and has been joined by many celebrities.
+The movement was launched on social media and has been joined by many celebrities.

 On 2 April 2021, warrants for May Oo's arrest were issued under Section 505 (a) of the penal code by the State Administration Council for speaking out against the military coup.
-Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement (CDM), damaging the state's ability to govern, supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.
+Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement (CDM), damaging the state's ability to govern, supporting the Committee Representing Pyidaungsu Hluttaw, and generally inciting the people to disturb the peace and stability of the nation.
 The charges prompted him to flee to the jungle where he joined the Free Burma Rangers.

 He eventually fled to the United States as a political refugee.
-On 17 February 2022, his homes and business property were confiscated by the military council.
+On 17 February 2022, the military council confiscated his homes and business property.
+On 1 April, the military council announced that his citizenship had been terminated.
+After relocating to the U.S., his political reputation was tarnished, and he encountered substantial criticism due to his close connection with the businesswoman Simile, known for her strong ties to the military junta.
+He called her "Sugar Mommy" and became a target of the social punishment movement in Myanmar.
+May Oo and her boyfriend Han Lin became targets of netizens again after making a special birthday wish to Smile on June 22, while not extending birthday wishes to the detained leader Aung San Suu Kyi on June 19.
+This led to widespread anger, prompting many comments on social media such as 'betrayal of the revolution' and 'gave up your revolutionary image to become housemaids of Smile?'.